January 12, 2021

 Jane’s only brother, Allan Goldman, with his own real estate company BLDG Management, was rated in 2016 as the second worst landlord in the City of New York by then-Public Advocate Leticia James, and published in October, 2016 by The Real Deal (C-9) siting over 1,193 violations on a mere 25 buildings in his portfolio (C-10).
 No legal action was taken against him, although James brought charges against minority slumlords with similar offenses.
 Additionally, Alan illegally renovates and leases his apartments without permits as there are Stop Work Orders and Stop Work Order Violations on his properties (C-11,12) that PA James and DOB simply ignored, displaying their participation in systemic corruption.

 What is more, crainesnewyork.com reported the same data in a 2016 article, Don’t Rent an Apartment from these Landlords, adding that Jane’s company, Solil Management, manages most of Alan’s buildings making her the true slumlord.
-In another interesting note, the Goldman’s did not even make the Top 100 Worst Landlords list for 2017, 2018, 2019 or 2020, and few, if any, of the 1,193 violations were ever repaired.
+In another interesting note, the Goldmans are conspicuously missing from the Top 100 Worst Landlords list for 2017, 2018, 2019 or 2020, as few, if any, of the 1,193 violations were ever repaired.
 I know this to be true as her former tenant with code violations in my own apartment from illegal renovations that were never repaired after three complaints.
 Jane simply paid the fines, or so the record shows.

 I moved into 400 E 89th Street (aka 1700 First Avenue) apartment 11M, on June 17th, 2014 (A1) with my lovable seven year old Lab mix, Mossi.
 My mother was guarantor, as I was new in town and didn’t have the documented income or a steady job to get a New York apartment